ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 __First-Class Functions__ Functions are valid values like primitives and objects.

-__High-Order Functions__ Functions that can take and return functions.
+__Higher-Order Functions__ Functions that can take and return functions.

 __Side Effects__ When a function mutates state outside it's scope.